DuckDuckGo vs. Google: An In-Depth Search Engine Comparison

 - Finance.

-There are additional search settings and tools that can be used to further refine searches (shown below).
+Additional search settings and tools can be used to further refine searches (shown below).

 “The Google Search index contains hundreds of billions of webpages and is well over 100,000,000 gigabytes in size,” Google says.

 This is, by far, the vastest of search engine indexes.
-And it’s one of the main reasons Google is the dominate player in search.
+And it’s one of the main reasons Google is the dominant player in search.

 It isn’t just the largest search index; it’s also the smartest.

 Google is constantly making updates to its algorithms and ranking signals, including the addition of artificial intelligence via RankBrain.
-This machine-learning mechanism is another reason Google dominates and delivers, with no competitor close in sight.
+This machine-learning mechanism is another reason Google dominates and delivers, with no competitor close in comparison.

-It has the best crawlers, the best index, and the best algorithms, which is why I always believe something I often say: “If it’s not on Google, it’s not real.”
+It has the best crawlers, the best index, and the best algorithms, which is why I truly believe in the mantra, “If it’s not on Google, it’s not real.”

-This is a playful statement based on Google’s incredible ability to identify search queries – and their answers – from unique long-tail searches without some of the most important piece of information.
+This is a playful statement based on Google’s incredible ability to identify search queries – and their answers – from unique long-tail searches without some of the most important pieces of information.

 For instance, finding a film about a particular person or place without knowing the name of the movie, year of origin, or other seemingly critical information.

-When I look for a 1980s skateboarding movie with a name I don’t know but remember the main character has blonde hair, Google delivers me the answer I am looking for right in Position 1.
+When I look for a 1980s skateboarding movie with a title I don’t know but remember the main character has blonde hair, Google delivers me the answer I am looking for right in Position 1.

 The movie I was looking for is, of course, “Gleaming the Cube” with Christian Slater from 1989.

-There are other popular entities that Google owns that contribute to making it the powerhouse it is, like YouTube, Gmail, Play, and AdSense, and so on.
+Other popular entities Google owns contribute to its powerhouse position, such as YouTube, Gmail, Play, AdSense, etc.

-It also boasts one of the best (and free) tool suites for productivity that includes Sheets, Docs, Slides, Calendar, and more.
+It also boasts one of the best (and free) productivity tool suites with includes Sheets, Docs, Slides, Calendar, and more.

-That’s not to forget Google’s free tools for webmasters and marketers, including Google Analytics and Search Console.
+And let’s not forget Google’s free tools for webmasters and marketers, including Google Analytics and Search Console.

 What makes Google the true Goliath of the industry?
 It’s the combination of: